samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 <a name = "welcome"></a>
 ### Welcome

 Two weeks ago, I started a PhD in computer science with a focus on machine learning (ML), a dream of mine for years.
+My reasons for applying and enrolling this year are numerous, but above all I wanted to demystify the field I am so passionate about.

 Machine learning has been exploding in the last decade, yet the path to entering this field still remains obscure. *Why*?
 Companies are begging for ML talent.
 Colleges and companies alike seem to be conjuring up new Data Science curricula every week.
 Companies have been built around ML competitions, certifications, software, you name it.
 Yet, questions like: